jturnercode/wrapg/README.md

 # wrapg
-> Wrapper around [_psycopg 3.x_](https://www.psycopg.org/psycopg3/docs/index.html) meant to make easy use of postgres within scripts.
+Wrapper around [_psycopg 3.x_](https://www.psycopg.org/psycopg3/docs/index.html) meant to make easy use of postgres within scripts using simple functions.

-Project is in infancy: _work in progress_
+Project is in infancy, _work in progress_.

 ## Table of Contents
 * [Features](#features)